Ivan-wang/audiovibe/README.md

 * developer can use audio/kick_22k.wav (22k hz) or audio/kick.wav (44k hz) as basic audio tracks for development; audio/m1_22k.wav (22k hz) or audio/m1.wav (44k hz) can be used as advanced audio tracks for development

 * final vibration signal output to raspberry, should have at least 60 (when 255 is max) amplitude to feel the vibration. when it is low, such as [0, 0, 0, 20, 20, ..., 20, 0, 0, 0], vibration cannot be felt.

+## C. Open questions
+* square root can spread the energy into more bins, will it help improve feeling?
+* how does vibration waveform shape affect feeling?
+* how does the slope of the triangle vibration wave affect feeling? how does step difference in step vibration wave affect feeling?